a-karma/Bogor_Workshop/DAY_1/Session1.md

 ```sh
 ls -d Stage* > dir_list.txt
 ```
+Note the use of the `>`.
+This symbol in bash has a special meaning: redirect the output of the command that precedes it to a file.

 Now that we have the list, we can easily implement another type of loop using the reserved word `while`:
 ```sh